5 Key Ideas from Primary Reading Simplified

 Bringing Words to Life by Isabel Beck, Margaret McKeown and Linda Kucan

-This is a fascinating look at the effective ways of teaching vocabulary
+This is a fascinating look at the effective ways of teaching vocabulary.

 The Vocabulary Gap by Alex Quigley

 In Closing the Vocabulary Gap, Alex Quigley argues for a thorough, cumulative approach to teaching vocabulary across schools.
+There are debates to be had about whether a vocabulary ‘gap’ is a useful (or empirically accurate framing), but this doesn’t undercut the practical value of this book.

 Sounds Write – English Spellings: A Lexicon by Dave Philpot, John Walker and Susan Case